Ian-Macallan/TRCheatWin/savegames/ReadMe.txt

 Then launch TRR 4 5 6.

-Note that I custom Keys son change it if your want.
+Note that I custom Keys so change it if your want.
 View 	: Num 0
 Flares 	: Num 5
 Duck 	: Num 1